-- 1. Immediately after "Question" has been called and during the reading of the question, the hands of all active quizzers (and captains that have quizzed out or fouled out) must be above the table with palms down and in contact with the table, pad, or other hand. - 2.
+- 1. Immediately after "Question" has been called and during the reading of the question, the hands of all active quizzers must be above the table with palms down and in contact with the table, pad, or other hand. - 2.
 A quizzer should not buzz in during the opening remarks of the question. - 3.
 If the Quizmaster misreads the question, rule 6a and 6b from "Officials Guidelines" page 11 will be followed. - 4.
 Quizzers have five seconds to buzz in after the Quizmaster finishes reading the question. - 5.
 When a tie is indicated between quizzers on the same team, the head coach will choose which quizzer will answer. - 6.
 A quizzer who buzzes in should not begin to answer before being identified.
 Correct or incorrect information given before being identified will be disregarded. - 7.
 After the quizzer who buzzes in is identified, they have thirty seconds to complete the question if interrupted and give the answer. - 8.
 A question is interrupted when: - a.
-The quizzer buzzes in before the first sound of the last word of the question (except for Quotation Completion Questions or Essence Completion Questions). - b.
+The quizzer buzzes in during or after the first sound of the first word of the question, following the Introductory Remarks. - b.
+The quizzer buzzes in before the first sound of the last word of the question (except for Quotation Completion Questions or Essence Completion Questions). - c.
 The quizzer buzzes in before the first sound of the Scripture in a Quotation Completion Question or Essence Completion Question. - 9.
 If a question is interrupted, the Quizmaster will immediately stop reading and call "Interruption." - 10.
-If a quizzer buzzes in on or after the first sound of the last word of the question, including the last word of the Scripture in a Scripture Text Question, Question Completion Question, or Essence Completion Question, the Quizmaster will finish that word. - 11.
-If a quizzer buzzes in on or after the first sound of the Scripture in a Quotation Completion Question or Essence Completion Question, but before the last word of the Scripture, the Quizmaster will immediately stop reading. ("Interruption" will not be called). - 12.
+If a quizzer buzzes in on or after the first sound of the last word of the question, including the last word of the Scripture in a Scripture Text Question, Quotation Completion Question, or Essence Completion Question, the Quizmaster will finish that word. - 11.
+If a quizzer buzzes in on or after the first sound of the Scripture in a Quotation Completion Question or Essence Completion Question, but before the last word of the Scripture, the Quizmaster will immediately stop reading ("Interruption" will not be called.) - 12.
 If the Quizmaster or a Judge fails to call "Interruption" before the quizzer who buzzed in is identified and begins answering, then the quizzer does not have to complete the question. - a.
 If the answer is ruled incorrect, either team may call "Point of Order" before the reading of the next question to determine if the question was interrupted. - b.
 The Quizmaster and Judges will consult, and if they agree, the question will be reread to the opposing team. - 13.
 An interrupted question that has been initially ruled incorrect will be reread to the opposing team unless the question was being read to only one team.
 This will occur before any Confer, Contest, or time-out is granted.